Lcaruso27/schedule-psi/README.md

 ### User mode

-Download the zip file 'schedule-psi-x.x.x-release.zip' within the releases.
+Download the zip file `schedule-psi-x.x.x-release.zip` within the releases.
 This archive gathers all elements needed to execute the software.
 Unzip the archive and open the exe file within it.
 The exe was produced with two steps:
 * Computing the JAR file of the project from my IDE (IntelliJ IDEA 2020 - Artifacts)
 * Converting JAR file into EXE file thanks to [Launch4J](http://launch4j.sourceforge.net/)